W427697/Discord-/docs/02-writing-stories/build-pages-with-storybook.md

 ---
-title: 'Building pages with Storybook'
+title: Building pages with Storybook
+navTitle: Build pages and screens
+navOrder: 7
 ---

 Storybook helps you build any component, from small “atomic” components to composed pages.
 But as you move up the component hierarchy toward the page level, you deal with more complexity.